solutionarchitectstech/android_tracker_sdk_release/README.md

 - `category` - (optional) product cateogry
 - `subcategory` - (optional) product subcateogry
 - `page` - (optional) the name of the screen the user is on
-- `value` - a value between 0 and 1 describing how much content was scrolled as a percentage
+- `value` - a value between 0 and 1 describing how much content has been reviewed as a percentage
 - `customParams` - (optional) `Map<String, String>` custom parameters to add to tracking event

 #### Viewing